Vyral/kodi-riddle/_posts/2021-08-19-todays-market-is-different-from-2008.md

 Are we in a housing bubble?
 I haven’t been concerned about this for a while.
 However, this is something I know a lot of you have been worried about, so let me tell you: We aren’t in a bubble.
 I have a lot of information to share to back that statement up and calm your nerves a little.

-**You can watch my full message above, or navigate around using the timestamps provided below for your convenience.**
+**You can watch my full message above or navigate around using the timestamps provided below for your convenience.**

 1:50—When you have a void of information